-- Giving City Staff and BCycle sole decision-making authority to issue CDPs is a bad policy decision.
+- O Giving City Staff and BCycle sole decision-making authority to issue CDPs is a bad policy decision.
 It has the real and demonstrated potential to permit locations that would not otherwise have been permitted, because the public was not allowed to participate in the location decision-making process prior to a hearing, have their site-specific concerns addressed, or ensure that a proper analysis be conducted. - An example of a site that was removed as a proposed location prior to review by the Planning Commission hearing was the placement of a bike docking station directly in front of Ambassador Park which was shown to the Architectural Board of Review but not the Planning Commission or the Historic Landmarks Commission which had purview of the location.
 This park is not only a scenic and historic resource, but a California Historic Landmark, and is identified in Figure 4.3-1 of the LCP as a key public view. - It would be inconsistent with the LCP (Polices: 1.2-2, 4.3-5, 4.3-6, 4.3-27, and 4.3-28) to permit development without identifying public, scenic and historical resources, view corridors, or requiring that development avoid impacts or to obstruct public views. - It would be inconsistent with the Coastal Act (Section: 30251) not to "protect...a resource of public importance" nor "protect views to and along the ocean and scenic coastal areas". - Public participation of the proposed commercial development would eliminate or mitigate the inconsistencies of the Coastal Act and LCP noted and illustrated above. - Approval of a "programmatic" CDP would allow a CDP to be issued for an unknown location, without identifying the exact location, dimensions, configuration of bike dock/stations (i.e. whether each dock/station location is parallel, perpendicular or angled), the number of bike docks at each location, the number of bike docks or kiosks in the Coastal Zone, and without providing visuals of the site that illustrate bikes docked in docks or the streetscape.
-This would be inconsistent with the Coastal Act (Sections: 30251) nor is it consistent of the LCP (Policies: 1,2-2, 4,3-29, 4,3-3, 4,3-5, and 4,3-27). - Santa Barbara has many coastal, scenic, key public, and historic resources protected under the Coastal Act (Section 30251).
-As such, it requires both a protective and balanced approach to development that would take into account these resources along with the economic benefits Santa Barbara enjoys due to its carefully cultivated visual aesthetics which is recognized as a key driver of

-the economy.
-These factor states the most protective minimized or disregarded specified by the LCP ( Exhibit 5
+This would be inconsistent with the Coastal Act (Sections: 30251) nor is it consistent of the LCP (Policies: 1.2-2, 4.3-29, 4.3-3, 4.3-7, 4.3-8, 4.3-5, and 4.3-27). - Santa Barbara has many coastal, scenic, key public, and historic resources protected under the Coastal Act (Section 30251).
+As such, it requires both a protective and balanced approach to development that would take into account these resources along with the economic benefits Santa Barbara enjoys due to its carefully cultivated visual aesthetics which is recognized as a key driver of the economy.
+These factors make it imperative that LCP Policy 1.2-2, which states the most protective policy of resources "shall take precedence" is not minimized or disregarded and that locations receive the full analysis as specified by the LCP (4.3-29, 4.3-3, 4.3-7, 4.3-8, 4.3-5, and 4.3-27).

-Appeal No. A-4-SBC-21-0021

-Appeal by Anna Marie Gott

-Page 18 of 22